seandjones92/Aria-Config-Docker-Lab/README.md

 Once everything is up you can load the web UI at [localhost](http://localhost:8080)

+### Example commands

+To run an open source lab with the latest version of salt run the following:
+`./prep.py --open-source`

+To run an open source lab with a specific version of salt run something like this:
+`./prep.py --open-source 3006.8`

+To run an enterprise lab with the latest version of salt run the following:
+`./prep.py --enterprise`

 ## Factory reset

 To reset your lab to a "like new" state run `./prep.py --clean`.